D-Whipp/team-profile-generator/README.md

 ## Usage

 To use this app follow the Installation directions above then answer the prompts that will appear in the Command Line.
 Once you've finished building your team select "All Done".
 To view the WebPage open the index.html file that was created in your browser.
+You can find a video of demonstrating this app in the assets/vid folder.

 ![Screenshot](assets/img/index-html-screenshot.png)